 The current sex scandals coming out of the Catholic church demonstrate aspects of this.
-Where priests or Catholic church officials abuse their power on members of their parish who believe in them.
-The Catholic church often takes the stance of hiding their problems, since the Catholic church fears revealing the full truth can fundamentally destroy their system of belief.
-And yes these scandals do destroy the very tenets the catholic church pushes forth for people to hold.
-Belief is powerful, but it’s also delicate as it requires people to wish for something, and the church sells the wish of heaven.
-If actions of Catholic church officials abuse people if their actions disgust decent people.
+Priests and Catholic church officials have been abusing their power on members of their parish who believe in them.
+The Catholic church often takes the stance of hiding their problems, since the Catholic church fears revealing the full truth will fundamentally destroy their system of belief.
+And yes these scandals do destroy the very tenets the Catholic church pushes forth for people to hold.
+Belief is powerful, but it’s also delicate as it requires people to wish for something.
+The abuses of the Catholic church show their actions don’t match the wish of a better spiritual life.
 People will (and do) walk away from the Catholic belief.
 This is one of the main reasons why over the centuries so many different churches have formed.
 The Catholic church officials have been responsible for spawning hundreds of new Christian churches for their abuse of power and the abuse of their belief system.

-I am not saying belief is a bad thing.
 Taoism teaches the duality of life.
-Belief is very very powerful.
+Belief is very powerful.
 When belief is positive, it’s a powerful tool to reinforce your nature and stand against seemingly impossible odds.
 But it’s positive only when faith is used to shore one’s nature up, to reinforce oneself.

-From a Taoist perspective, belief is powerful and should be focused on “wishing to be yourself”.
+From a Taoist perspective, belief is powerful and should be focused on “striving to be yourself” rather than “wishing to be like someone else”.

 No person should judge another person’s belief for this reason also.
 To judge another belief is to automatically set up another person to be belittled, since, by default the judgment process questions how they wish to be.
 To do this sets up a conflict.